rafaelocrin/Fluendo/README.md

 This application is a sample Fluendo project to interact with PUGB API to obtain the top 100 players given game mode and  the players statistics given an account id.

+Firt of all, read the requirements situated in PUBG Stats Backend.docx document

 It's a .Net Core Application consisting of the following components with respectives end points:

 - Fluendo Infrastructure Authentication - Token Generator